-The history of Split in its early days revolves around a Greek settlement founded in the area between the 3rd and 4th centuries.
-Its most famous historical development, however, came in 295 AD when Roman emperor Diocletian ordered a residence to be built there for his retirement, as it was close to the nearby large Roman settlement of Salona (present-day Solin, about 5km from Split).
+The early days of the history of Split revolves around a Greek settlement founded in the area between the 3rd and 4th centuries.
+Its most famous historical development, however, came in 295 AD.
+Roman emperor Diocletian ordered a residence to be built there for his retirement.
+The location was chosen as it was close to the near to the large Roman settlement Salona.
+(Salona is present-day Solin, which is about 5km from Split).

 Split in the Roman Empire

 It took ten years to build this magnificent palace and Diocletian lived there until he died in 313 AD.
-After his death, many Roman rulers continued to use it as a retreat although by the later part of the 6th century it had fallen into disrepair.
+After his death, many Roman rulers continued to use it as a retreat.
+However, by the latter part of the 6th century the palace had fallen into disrepair.

-In the 7th century, when the Roman colony of Salona (Solin) was abandoned, many of its inhabitants sought sanctuary behind the palace’s high walls and their descendants continued to live there over the centuries.
+After the 7th century, when the Roman colony of Salona was abandoned, many of its inhabitants sought sanctuary behind the palace’s high walls.
+Their descendants continued to live there over the centuries.

-During the 11th century and after, the city of Split grew considerably in the areas around the palace.
-The city enjoyed a good degree of autonomy between the 12th and 14th centuries before it was conquered by the Venetians in 1420.
+During the 11th century and beyond, the city of Split grew considerably in the areas around the palace.
+Split enjoyed a good degree of autonomy between the 12th and 14th centuries before it was conquered by the Venetians in 1420.

 After the fall of Venetian rule in 1797, Split was ruled by the Austrians, and briefly by the French.

 20th Century Split